FolaisSK/CC201/labs/5_FinalProject_Coursera/instructions-new.md

 > **Note:** If you see the status of the image as **'Scanning'**, please wait for 10 minutes & re-run the above command till the status gradually changes to **'No Issues'**.
 Even if status shows as **'1 issue'**, you can still proceed with lab.

 >📷 Take a screenshot of the output of Step 6 and save it as a .jpg or .png with the filename `crimages.png`.
-You will be prompted to upload the screenshot in the Peer Assignement.
+You will be prompted to upload the screenshot in the Peer Assignment.

 7. Open the `deployment.yml` file in the `v1/guestbook` directory & view the code for the deployment of the application: